pforquesato/eae6060/README.md

 Slides and the corresponding rmarkdown (xaringan) files

-More information about the course in: https://www.pedroforquesato.com/pages/eae6060-2022.html
+More information about the course in the [[Syllabus]](https://www.pedroforquesato.com/eae6060/eae6060-20222.html

 Course slides are in English.